Shopping Sarasota: Where to Find Malls, Markets and Local Merchants

 Sarasota Farmers Market

-An average of 10,000 people visit every week and have access to dining tables, live music and special events.
+An average of 10,000 people visit every week and have gather around tables, live music and special events.
 Kids can even try coconut painting.
 One top event is Taste of the Market, the organization’s largest fundraiser, which features a 50-foot salad bar and live music.

 Detwiler’s Farm Market